-Yes, we are offering two tours in the spring of 2020, back-to-back with a weekend in between.
+We are offering two tours in the spring of 2020.
 So you can choose the tour destination and date that is most convenient...or you can choose to do both!
-(Maybe a weekend in Paris in between?
-Pourquoi-pas?).

 April 19 to 25, 2020 First, we will be going to the very famous Burgundy region where we will have our home base in lovely Dijon for a full week of tasting and discovering the charms of Pinot Noir and Chardonnay while we travel through this beautiful area of France.

 The famous Burgundy wine region is located in the valleys of the Saône, an offshoot of the well-known Rhône, with its picturesque villages and distinct climate.
 The most famous wines made here are dry red wines (Pinot Noir) and dry white wines (Chardonnay) Other grape varietals are found as well, such as Gamay and Aligoté and so are some rosés and sparkling wines (Crémant de Bourgogne).
 However, its supersexy star remains Pinot Noir which willingly takes center stage.
 (Remember the movie Sideways and its adulation of Pinot?).
 Burgundy has become known for being the best land in the world for producing both Pinot Noir and Chardonnay.

 Burgundy (or Bourgogne in French) has a higher number of AOCs (appellation d'origine contrôlée) than any other French region and takes great pride in its Grand Cru vineyards, the highest level of classification in the region.
 After all, Burgundy can boast having the most expensive wines in France (think Romanée-Conti)!